jt-zhang/CardinalityEstimationTestbed/README.md

 ## Experiment of overall
 ### run
 - Data tables and queries paths need to be configured, and some methods need Schemafile to be written.
-Refer to run.sh in each method folder to execute the code and get the result.
+- Then refer to run.sh in each method folder to execute the code can get the result.